Set up to build Firefox Developer Tools

 This will run using an empty temporary profile which is discarded when you close the browser.
-We will look more into persistent development profiles later.
+We will look into persistent development profiles later.
+But first...

-Suppose you pulled the latest changes from the remote repository (or made your own changes) and want to build again.
+Suppose you pulled the latest changes from the remote repository (or made some changes, to experiment and see what happens) and want to build again.